JuliaControl/RobustAndOptimalControl.jl/docs/src/cartpole.md

 L = place(sys, desired_poles, :c)
 ```

 For the observer, we make use of the function `kalman`.
 We choose the covariance matrices `R1, R2` that determine the amount of noise acting on the system and on the measurements respectively.
 We assume that there are two noise components, both entering as forces.
 One disturbance force acts on the cart and the other on the pendulum.
-We indicate this using hte matrix ``B_w``.
+We indicate this using the matrix ``B_w``.
 ```@example PENDCART
 Bw = [0 0; 0 0; 1 0; 0 1]
 R1 = Bw*I(2)*Bw'